advaitambeskar/advaitambeskar.github.io/README.md

 Installation
 ----
--- None, just pick index.html and use it
+- None, just pick index.html and index.css and use it.
+- No need for detect.js = used it for testing only